-An agroforestry and farm woodland scenario for England
+An agroforestry and farm woodland scenario for Scotland

 The economic model highlighted is constructed using partial budgets; it estimates the change in net income that will occur if a percentage of the area of each farm type is changed to an agroforestry or farm woodland system.

 These changes include positive e.g. enhanced productivity, as well as negative e.g. loss of production and capital costs.
-This change in net income is calculated on a per hectare basis and then extrapolated across the entire area for each farm type to get the macro-economic impact on the English agricultural economy.
+This change in net income is calculated on a per hectare basis and then extrapolated across the entire area for each farm type to get the macro-economic impact on the Scottish agricultural economy.

 A hypothetical scenario was created to view various farm types with differing percentages of agroforestry and farm woodland systems (see table above).
 This scenario offers several key insights.
-Strategically, the model demonstrates that based on a modest allocation of farm type to agroforestry or farm woodland, more than 80% of the proposed Environment Plan target of 420,000 hectares of new woodland/new woodland canopy by 2050, could be achieved, without significant disruption to farm tenure.
+Strategically, the model demonstrates that, based on a modest allocation (in the range of 1-5%) of farm type to agroforestry or farm woodland, 342,000 hectares of new woodland and woodland canopy outside woodlands could be created by 2050, without significant disruption to farm tenure.
+That would represent more than two thirds (68%) of the Scottish Government target for that period, based on the 18,000 hectare per year ambition.

-Although some of the systems deliver a positive economic case over the medium-term without significant off-farm public or private payments, as a whole scenario, financial support will be vital to achieve this level of uptake (circa. £90 million/annum through to 2050).